appbaseio/reactive-manual/content/docs/search-components/CategorySearch.md

     An optional label to display for the component in the global selected filters view.
 This is only applicable if `showFilter` is enabled.
 Default value used here is `componentId`.
 - **URLParams** `Boolean` [optional]
     enable creating a URL query string parameter based on the current value of the search.
 This is useful for sharing URLs with the component state.
 Defaults to `false`.
-- **onSuggestions** `Function` [optional]
-    You can pass a callback function to listen for the changes in suggestions.The function receives `suggestions` list.
-- **onError** `Function` [optional]
-    gets triggered in case of an error and provides the `error` object, which can be used for debugging or giving feedback to the user if needed.
 - **render** `Function` [optional]
     You can render custom suggestions by using `render` prop.
     <br/>